-The Cancer Biology Division has as its emphasis the study of molecular mechanisms of radiation action, new drug discovery and characterization, and basic cancer biology.
+The Division of Cancer Biology has as its emphasis the study of molecular mechanisms of radiation action, new drug discovery and characterization, and basic cancer biology.

-The Physics and Computing Division develops and implements state-of-the-art imaging tools that allow radiation oncologists to better understand the various dose delivery systems and to aid in the development of newer techniques of dose delivery.
+The Division of Physics and Computing develops and implements state-of-the-art imaging tools that allow radiation oncologists to better understand the various dose delivery systems and to aid in the development of newer techniques of dose delivery.
 The Division also has an active cancer nanotechnology program.

 An additional factor that has major implications for the institutional cancer programs is the University Cancer Research Fund (UCRF).
 This fund, developed by the state legislature, commits an initial $25M per year, increasing to $50M per year, in support of cancer research efforts at UNC, including the development of clinical excellence in delivery of care to cancer patients and substantial research infrastructure support.
 A second resource is the North Carolina Translational and Clinical Sciences (NC TraCS) Institute based at UNC, part of a national consortium of medical research institutions that together offer programs and services supporting researchers through all phases of the "bench to bedside" process of translational research.
 Our Department benefits from both of these programs in terms of our clinical and basic research efforts that, in turn, offer additional training opportunities for our residents.

-The Departmental faculty include fourteen ABR-certified radiation oncologists (including those at our satellite facilities), seven ABR-certified radiation physicists, four radiation/cancer biologists, two faculty members devoted largely to education, and joint faculty from the Department of Computer Science.
+The Departmental faculty include nineteen ABR-certified radiation oncologists (including those at our affiliates), ten ABR-certified medical physicists, four radiation/cancer biologists, two faculty members devoted largely to education, two faculty members involved in LEAN management and human factors research, and joint faculty from the Department of Computer Science.
 Most are actively involved in the clinical care of oncology patients, teaching and/or research.
-In addition to mentoring residents, faculty members are also involved in education and training programs for medical students, graduate students, radiation therapists, medical dosimetrists and practicing physicians.
+In addition to mentoring radiation oncology and medical physics residents, faculty members are also involved in education and training programs for medical students, graduate students and postdoctoral fellows, radiation therapists and medical dosimetrists.
 They have ongoing research programs, hold leadership roles in national clinical protocol development, and make regular contributions to scientific conferences at the local, regional, national and international levels.

 In order to be eligible for our radiation oncology residency training program, an applicant must: